Antonio Gibson Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Season Stats

-- Gibson has rushed for a team-leading 313 yards on 79 carries (62.6 yards per game) and scored three touchdowns.
+- Gibson has had 79 attempts for a team-leading 313 rushing yards (62.6 per game) and scored three touchdowns.

 - He has received 79 of his team's 135 carries this season (58.5%).